klahrich/chiefhustler/content/posts/sunlight-financial.md

 Analysts expect that Sunlight Financial Holdings Inc (NYSE:SUNL) will report earnings per share (EPS) of $0.05 for the current fiscal quarter, Zacks Investment Research reports.
 Two analysts have made estimates for Sunlight Financial’s earnings, with estimates ranging from $0.02 to $0.07.
 The business is scheduled to announce its next quarterly earnings results on Monday, November 15th.

 On average, analysts expect that Sunlight Financial will report full year earnings of $0.26 per share for the current financial year, with EPS estimates ranging from $0.24 to $0.28.
 For the next fiscal year, analysts anticipate that the business will report earnings of $0.27 per share, with EPS estimates ranging from $0.12 to $0.38.

+**CEO**

+I think the CEO has the right values.
+If you want to know more about him, take a listen to [this podcast interview](https://www.youtube.com/watch?v=YOTRbxcNazc) (only 43 views so far, and at least 2 of them are me :p)

+**Short-squeeze potential**

+There seems to be a high % of short interest in this stock, but I wasn't able to pinpoint the size of the float, so I'm not relying too much on short-squeeze, although I wouldn't mind it!

 ### My Take